There are a few typical responses when I tell someone that I am ugly.

 “You smell really good.”

-But no matter how much you lie to me (or not because I do smell really good), the truth is, being ugly is an obstacle difficult to overcome.
-Some never do.
+But no matter how much you lie to me (or not, because I do smell really good), the truth is, being ugly is an obstacle difficult to overcome.
+Some people never do.

 It’s easy to believe unattractiveness solely impacts a person’s romantic life.
-And while not being hot may have an enormous impact on romantic relationships, being unattractive interferes with every single aspect of a person’s life.
+And while not being conventionally attractive can have a huge impact on romantic relationships, it can also have an effect on almost every other aspect of life.

 Ugly since birth

-On the other hand, attractive children are considered intelligent, sociable, well-behaved, approachable and are overall treated better by teachers and peers alike.
-The foundation given to these kids through the bias of their physical appearance will allow them to grow into well-rounded, confident individuals.
+On the other hand, attractive children are considered intelligent, well-behaved, and approachable and are overall treated better by both teachers and peers.
+The social advantage given to these kids through physical appearance will allow them to grow into well-rounded, confident individuals.
 An opportunity not equally given to those who lost the genetic lottery.

-Unattractive children have been noted to receive worse grades than their attractive counterparts.
-This was further observed during the COVID-19 pandemic, when attractive female students saw a decline in their academic performance as a result of online learning rather than in-person.
+Additionally, unattractive children have been noted to receive worse grades than their attractive counterparts.
+Research concluded that during the COVID-19 pandemic, attractive female students saw a decline in their academic performance as a result of online classes rather than in-person.

 A study conducted by the Metropolitan State University of Denver found that “female students experienced a 0.024 increase in grades (on a 4.0 scale) for each increase on the attractiveness rating scale.
 The “less attractive” group earned 0.067 grade points below students in the “average” attractiveness groups.
 This discrepancy disappeared with online courses, where professors rarely see what individual students look like.”